Welcome to the website of Sarah Gristwood – best-selling biographer, historian, and broadcaster.

 Sarah Gristwood

-Sarah’s latest book, The Tudors in Love: The Courtly Code Behind the Last Medieval Dynasty, was published in the UK by Oneworld in September 2021.
-(US publication follows a year later.)
-November 2021 also sees a new edition of The Story of Beatrix Potter (Anova/National Trust); and December, Authorizing Early Modern European Women: From Biography to Biofiction (Amsterdam University Press) to which she contributed an essay on ‘The Queen as Artist’.
+Sarah’s last book The Tudors in Love was published in the UK by Oneworld in September 2021 and in the US by St.Martins Press.
+The last two years have also seen new editions of The Story of Beatrix Potter (Anova/National Trust); and Elizabeth: Queen and Crown (Pavilion), as well as the publication of ,Authorizing Early Modern European Women: From Biography to Biofiction (Amsterdam University Press), and Hanoverian to Windsor Consorts: Power, Influence and Dynasty (Palgrave Macmillan), to both of which she contributed essays.

-Recent or forthcoming television documentaries in which she took part include programmes on the Queen’s speeches; Elizabeth I and Elizabeth II; the Royal Art Collection; the Queen Mother; the legacy of Edward VIII and Admiral Nelson.
+Recent television documentaries in which she took part include programmes on the Queen’s speeches; Elizabeth I and Elizabeth II; the Royal Art Collection; the Queen Mother; the legacy of Edward VIII and Admiral Nelson.

 Other recent historical books include Game of Queens: The Women Who Made Sixteenth-Century Europe and Blood Sisters: the Women Behind the Wars of the Roses.
 She earlier produced bestselling Tudor biographies Arbella: England’s Lost Queen and Elizabeth and Leicester, while her eighteenth-century Bird of Paradise: The colourful career of the first Mrs Robinson was selected as Radio 4 Book of the Week.